dcodev1702/Articles/CEF-AMASetup.md

 *Instructions* - [here](https://learn.microsoft.com/en-us/azure/sentinel/forward-syslog-monitor-agent)

-## Run the following on your CEF machine, AFTER you have created the DCR rule.
+## Run the following on your Linux VM, AFTER you have successfully created the DCR.

 ```
 # Azure Commercial or Azure Goverment.
 The installation script configures the rsyslog or syslog-ng daemon to use the required protocol and restarts the daemon